Hitler’s propaganda efforts were met with strong resistance from Vatican Radio

 “To talk freely across borders in an age when totalitarianism was spreading — there was Bolshevism in the East, there was Nazism on the horizon, there was fascism and so on,” Former Vatican spokesman Fr.
 Federico Lombardi told Rome Reports in 2011.
 “Being able to speak freely with people around the world, in particular, also in churches that were experiencing difficulty or being persecuted, was absolutely vital.”

-Rome Reports said that during World Ware II, Vatican Radio delivered 250,000 messages to prisoners of war from their families.
+Rome Reports said that during World War II, Vatican Radio delivered 250,000 messages to prisoners of war from their families.

 Since you are here…